EmaVet/m-marketing-director/README.md

 ![Experience](https://img.shields.io/badge/Experience-17%20years%20B2B%20SaaS-0969DA?style=flat-square)
 ![APAC](https://img.shields.io/badge/APAC-7%20years-0969DA?style=flat-square)

-> *I joined GitHub because I'm teaching myself AI no-code — building things with Claude, figuring out how it all connects.
+> *I just joined GitHub because I'm teaching myself AI no-code — building things with Claude, figuring out how it all connects.
 Then I found this role.
-It felt a lot like the universe saying hello.*
+It felt a lot like the universe was saying "hello".*

 ---

 ## Who I am

-I'm a strategic B2B SaaS marketing leader with seventeen years of experience building full-funnel growth engines across fintech, HR tech, nonprofit platforms, and brand-driven marketplaces.
+I'm M. I'm a strategic B2B SaaS marketing leader with seventeen years of experience building full-funnel growth engines across fintech, HR tech, nonprofit platforms, and brand-driven marketplaces.
 I've spent the last seven years working across ANZ, UK, USA, and APAC — owning pipeline, revenue, community, and partner programs across multiple regions and time zones.

 My background is in complex, technical B2B products.
 Payments infrastructure.
 HR ecosystems.
 Fundraising SaaS.
 A print-on-demand platform where I built a community of creative businesses from scratch across ANZ.
 I understand how businesses buy, how communities form around tools they trust, and how to build programs that move people from awareness to advocacy.